tish978/449-Project1-Group13/README.md

 Group members:
 1. Satish Bisa
 2. Shivangi Shakya
-3. Mayur
+3. Mayur Kolhe

 In this project, our team was able to effectively build a back-end API for a game quite similar to the popular game "Wordle", with the exception of a few conditions that the original game is known for.
 Some of these features include allowing more than one game to be played per day per player, as well offering different games to different players.

-The web service leverages Python's Quart web framework, and utilizes 6 main endpoints (described below) to simulate a user interacting with the game.
+This web service is actually split into 2 microservices called users-api and games-api, which both leverage Python's Quart web framework, and utilize 6 main endpoints (described below) to simulate a user interacting with the game.

-NOTE 1: There are 2 "bonus" endpoints noted below that were used for the loading of "correct words" and "valid words" into the database at their respective tables.

-NOTE 2: Prior to any testing, please be sure to update the "URL" value in wordle-api.toml to match the directory/file path of the rest of the project files.

-NOTE 3: On line 21 of wordle-api.py ("app.config.from_file("/home/student/Documents/449-wordle/wordle-api.toml", toml.load") ensure that the URL there correctly reflects the file path location of the wordle-api.toml file, which should just be the same location of where all the other project files are.

 GETTING STARTED: